 If and when an individual considers the deed to be voidable or may cause harm

-If the deed is India Registration Act registered, and both parties agree for the cancellation mutually
+If the deed is India Registration Act registered, and both parties agree to the cancellation mutually

 In a scenario where the conveyance Deed is lost or misplaced, you must take the following steps:

 Post an advertisement in a newspaper regarding the lost document.
-Note that you may have to wait for about 15 days to know its whereabouts.
+Note that you may have to wait for a few days to know its whereabouts.

 Alternatively, you can get a certified copy of the deed from the relevant local sub-registrar’s office.
 Note that you will have to pay the charges specified and submit the required documents to get them.

 Typically, lawyers draw up a conveyance deed.
-In some cases, a lawyer may need the help of the real estate agent that facilitated the transaction too.
-After that, the drafted deed is registered at the relevant local sub-registrar’s office along with the registration amount.
+In some cases, a lawyer may need the help of the real estate agent, who facilitated the transaction.
+After that, the drafted deed is registered at the relevant local sub-registrar’s office, along with the registration amount.

 All the parties that are involved in the sale/ purchase of the property have to sign the conveyance deed.

 The cost to register a conveyance deed can depend on a number of factors.
-For example, the registration charges, stamp duties that differ from state, and also the prevailing duties that are currently prevailing.
+These include the registration charges, stamp duties that differ from state to state, any pending dues, and so forth.